Normal cones corresponding to credal sets of lower probabilities: Introduction

-The multiple probabilistic models encompassed by an imprecise model most often form a set that is described via a finite number of constraints that may arise directly from the pieces of available information.
-If the constraints are linear, they result in convex sets, named \emph{credal sets}.
-Indeed, all the models mentioned above define convex credal sets.
-Convexity of the models presents an advantage, as they allow efficient computations via implementing of linear programming techniques.
+The multiple probabilistic models that make up an imprecise model usually form a set described by a finite number of constraints that may arise directly from the available information.
+When the constraints are linear, they yield closed and convex sets, called \emph{credal sets}.
+In fact, all the above models define convex credal sets.
+The convexity of the models is an advantage because they allow efficient computations by implementing linear programming techniques.